Self-Guided Belief Propagation -- A Homotopy Continuation Method: Background

+The main reason for considering the Bethe free energy is its immediate connection with the fixed points of BP $\setOfMsg[\circ]$ (and the associated pseudomarginals $\pseudomarginalsMinLocal$): all stationary points $\FBMinLocal$ are in a one-to-one correspondence with the fixed points of BP.
+More precisely, we have

-where every stable fixed point $\pseudomarginalsMinLocal$ corresponds to a local minimum $\FBMinLocal$; the converse, however, need not be the case, i.e., not every local minimum of $\FB$ corresponds to a stable fixed point~\cite{watanabe}.
+In practice, we are particularly interested in stable fixed points (for which BP converges if initialized close enough); we index all stable fixed points $\pseudoTemplate{}{s}$ by $s = 1,\ldots,S$ and denote the set of all stable fixed points by $\vm{S}$.
+Likewise, we consider the set of all fixed points that constitute minima of the Bethe free energy $\vm{M}$ and index them by $m=1,\ldots,M$.
+Note that every stable fixed point $\pseudoTemplate{}{s}$ must be a minimum of $\FB$; the converse, however, need not be the case, i.e., not every local minimum corresponds to a stable fixed point, so that $\vm{S} \subseteq \vm{M}$~\cite{watanabe}.

-This correspondence between BP and $\FB$ led to a better understanding of BP and inspired plenty methods that minimize $\FB$ directly~\cite{welling2003approximate,cccp2003yuille}.
+This correspondence between BP and $\FB$ led to a better understanding of BP and inspired plenty of methods that minimize $\FB$ directly~\cite{welling2003approximate,cccp2003yuille}.
 The minimization, however, is still highly non-trivial and requires good approximation methods in practice.
-Strong pairwise potentials reduce the accuracy of the Bethe approximation and are responsible for its non-convexity~\cite{knoll2017fixed}.
-One can therefore correct the entropy term~\eqref{eq:entropy} by accounting for the strong potentials; this admits convex relaxations that provide provable convergent message passing algorithms~\cite{wainwright2003tree, meltzer2009convergent,globerson2007convergent, hazan2008convergent,meshi2009convexifying}.
-There is, however, a trade-off between convergence-properties and accuracy in general and the Bethe approximation often provides accurate results, if it can be minimized, and outperforms convex free energy approximations~\cite{meshi2009convexifying, weller2013approximating}.
+Since strong pairwise potentials often reduce the accuracy of the Bethe approximation and are responsible for its non-convexity~\cite{knoll2017fixed}, one can correct the entropy term~\eqref{eq:entropy} by accounting for the strong potentials; this admits convex relaxations that provide provable convergent message passing algorithms~\cite{wainwright2003tree, meltzer2009convergent,globerson2007convergent, hazan2008convergent,meshi2009convexifying}.
+There is, however, a trade-off between convergence-properties and accuracy in general.
+That is, if it can be minimized, the Bethe approximation often provides accurate results and outperforms convex free energy approximations~\cite{meshi2009convexifying, weller2013approximating}.
 Thus, it is a relevant problem to directly approximate $\FB$ in a way that allows for efficient minimization.
-Polynomial runtime algorithms exist that approximate $\FB$ for restricted models: these include sparsity constraints~\cite{shin2012complexity} or require \emph{attractive} models~\cite{weller2013approximating}.
+Polynomial run-time algorithms exist that approximate $\FB$ for restricted models: these include sparsity constraints~\cite{shin2012complexity} or require attractive models~\cite{weller2013approximating}.
 If both properties are fulfilled, i.e., for locally tree-like attractive models the Bethe approximation is exact and can be optimized efficiently~\cite{dembo2010ising}.
-Note that $\FB$ provides an upper bound on $\FGibbs$ for attractive models~\cite{ruozzi2013bethebound,willsky2008loop}.
+Note that $\FB$ provides an upper bound on $\FGibbs$ for attractive models~\cite{ruozzi2013bethebound,willsky2008loop,weller2014clamping}.